Mukesh1709/My_Portfolio/README.md

 # My_Portfolio/

-├── assets/               # Contains images, icons, and other media │   ├── images/           # Project screenshots and personal photos │   └── icons/            # Icons used in the website ├── css/                  # CSS files for styling
+├── assets/               # Contains images, icons, and other media.
+│   ├── images/           # Project screenshots and personal photos.
+│   └── icons/            # Icons used in the website
+├── css/                  # CSS files for styling
 │   └── styles.css        # Main stylesheet